The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

 Accumulation.
 Manipulation.
 Distribution.
-Three phases, one repeating cycle — and a checklist that turns the theory into a mechanical routine you can execute every session.
+ICT traders call it the Power of 3 — three phases, one repeating cycle — and this is the checklist that turns the theory into a mechanical routine you can execute every session.
+It is the liquidity framework behind accumulation, manipulation and distribution.

-Beneath every timeframe, from monthly campaigns to one-minute scalps, markets repeat a single cycle: accumulate a position quietly, manipulate price to fund it fully, then distribute into the move everyone finally sees.
-ICT traders call it AMD, or the "power of three".
+Power of 3 — AMD, for Accumulation, Manipulation, Distribution — is the three-phase cycle ICT traders credit to Michael Huddleston as the model behind almost every institutional move.
+Beneath every timeframe, from monthly campaigns to one-minute scalps, markets repeat the same single cycle: accumulate a position quietly, manipulate price to fund it fully, then distribute into the move everyone finally sees.
 It is less a pattern than a business model — and once you can see the model, you can build a checklist against it.

 The full cycle in one image: the range accumulates (1), the failed break below its low manipulates (2), and the true directional move distributes (3).